 My suggestion is to try to minimize the use of heavy loading WordPress plugins that will slow you down and cause high CPU usage such as the Jetpack, Contact Form 7, NextGEN Gallery, WP Bakery, Yet Another Related Post Plugin and a lot of heavy plugins you can find it the list here.

-WP Rocket is an all in one caching plugins with built-in features that can replace other single plugins you might be using now.
+WP Rocket is an all in one caching plugin with built-in features that can replace other single plugins you might be using now.

 What I have noticed about the WP Rocket caching plugin is, it is a light caching plugin, not as heavy as other caching plugins.
 The user interface of WP Rocket is user friendly and easy to navigate through other options and settings.